atk4/data/README.md

 to store logical entity data into multiple tables - tough luck, you'll have to do some linking yourself.

-Agile Data allow you to define multiple joins right inside your model.
+Agile Data allows you to define multiple joins right inside your model.
 As you join() another table, you will be able to import fields from the joined table.
 If you create a new record, data will automatically be distributed into the tables and records will be linked up correctly.